There are two pathways you can take as a seller on eBay: be an individual “hobbyist” seller or open up an eBay Store as a professional seller.

 Free listings per month

-Up to 300 fixed-price listings or auction-style listings
+Up to 600 fixed-price listings or auction-style listings in the Collectables category

-Up to 1,800 fixed-price listings or auction-style listings
+Up to 1,500 fixed-price listings or auction-style listings in the Collectables category

 If you’ve run out of free listings or the item you want to sell doesn’t qualify for a free listing, you’ll need to pay an insertion fee.